Table of Contents

 1. How long does it take to become an Android app developer?

-The time it takes to become a successful Android app developer depends on your experience.
+The time required to become a successful Android app developer depends on your experience.
 With dedicated and consistent learning, a beginner can achieve proficiency in about 6 to 12 months.

 2. Is Kotlin better than Java for Android development?

-Kotlin is currently the preferred language due to its modern features, but Java remains relevant and is still widely used in many projects.
+Kotlin is currently the preferred language because of its modern features, but Java remains relevant and is still widely used in many projects.

 3. How can I improve my app’s performance?

-Enhance performance by optimizing background processes, minimizing memory leaks, implementing caching, and utilizing profiling tools such as the Android Profiler.
+Enhance performance by optimizing background processes, minimizing memory leaks, implementing caching, and using profiling tools such as Android Profiler.

 4. What are the best tools for API integration in Android apps?

-Developers commonly use Retrofit, Volley, and Firebase as their best tools for API integrations.
+Developers commonly use Retrofit, Volley, and Firebase as their preferred tools for API integration.

 5. What should I focus on for app security?